London’s Smart Village

 While areas of Camden are becoming more affluent – can human centric and design led approaches ensure that the increasing use of deep technology to support communities enhances social and economic cohesion rather than erodes it?

 The project is innovative in its approach to collaborative design thinking; working with the well established Primrose Hill Community Association, and the new local and London-wide technology startup community.
 We will help familiarise each with the other; building trust and respect, increasing understanding, narrowing rather than exacerbating economic divisions.

 35% of Camden’s homes are for Social rent.
 The Primrose Hill Community Centre will be the hub for human-centred design – the range of community activities and engagement helping to ensure that participants are not ‘the usual suspects’, but representative.

 Primrose Hill needs to continue to address the perception that it is societally exclusive by actively breaking down division and social polarisation.

-Can we help reduce social and economic division in Primrose Hill by involving people from across the community in solving real-world problems together – using technology and data?
+Can we help reduce social and economic division in Primrose Hill by involving people from across the community in solving real-world problems together – using deep technology and data?

 Camden’s Community Cohesion data review (2016/17) states that: